-Rochester man arrested on suspicion of sex with child, accused of threatening 13-year-old girl with gun
+Rochester man arrested on suspicion of sex with child; search warrants allege multiple sexual conversations with children

 (ABC 6 News) – A Rochester man is accused of coercing a child into sex using a gun, according to Olmsted County Court records.